Interior of prayer hall.

 Shahjalal Mosque and Islamic Centre, Manchester

-The Shahjalal Mosque was established by Manchester’s Bangladeshi community in the late 1960s.
+Manchester’s Bangladeshi community established the Shahjalal Mosque in the late 1960s.

 Design inspiration came from several sources.
 The minaret was based on the Malwiya minaret at the Samarra Grand Mosque in Iraq.